benCoomes/benCoomes/README.md

 # Ben Coomes
 Hi there!
-I am a software engineer @GitHub.
-I am interested in building highly reliable and available distributed systems.
+I am a software engineer building GitHub on GitHub.

-## What I am working on now
-* Learning about life on the GitHub authorization team

 ## What I do for fun
 * :runner: [Running and swimming](https://www.strava.com/athletes/14916005) (not at the same time)